 Study Block 3: Sat/Sun, 19/20 October 2019

 Year Three and Year Four

 Four formative assignments including Literature Review, Methodology, Issues Emerging from Data and Results/Conclusions

-A thesis of up to 60,000 words, incorporating the four formative assignments, with a viva voce (oral examination) of thesis with two examiners.
+A thesis of up to 60,000 words, incorporating the four formative assignments, with an oral examination.